conduktor/conduktor-docs/docs/platform/get-started/configuration/ssl-tls-configuration.md

 ![admin-ssl-2.png](/img/admin/admin-ssl-2.png)

-Upon uploading the certificate, you should then see the green icon indicating **connection is secure**.
+Upon uploading the certificate, you should then see the green icon indicating the **connection is secure**.

 ![admin-ssl-3.png](/img/admin/admin-ssl-3.png)